winternet-studio/flightsim-aircraft-panel/README.md

 # flightsim-aircraft-panel

-[Microsoft Flight Simulator](https://www.flightsimulator.com/) aircraft panel for touchscreens using [FSUIPC WebSocket Server](http://fsuipcwebsockets.paulhenty.com/).
+[Microsoft Flight Simulator](https://www.flightsimulator.com/) aircraft panel for touch screens using [FSUIPC WebSocket Server](http://fsuipcwebsockets.paulhenty.com/).

 **!!!
 THIS IS A PROJECT IN DEVELOPMENT !!!**<br>
 Only relevant for you if you are a programmer and know what you are doing.
 You are welcome to take a look and do pull requests if you have